-Description of Ward: 1) Mountains: The south-eastern part of the ward consists of a mountain range • 2) Rivers: There are a number of perennial, non-perennial rivers and canals in this ward.
+1. Natural Environ ment Description of Ward: 1) Mountains: The south-eastern part of the ward consists of a mountain range 2) Rivers: There are a number of perennial, non-perennial rivers and canals in this ward.
 These include the Kogmanskloof River, Kingna River and Sarah River.
 3) Dams or Reservoirs: A CBR dam and the Fresh Water Dam (Montagu) together with smaller agricultural dams are situated within the ward 2.
-Spatial Dimensi Land Use Zones The Ward is made up of the following land use zones: Residential (low income Formal residential zones - the main dwelling type within the ward housing, informal 2) Farms - Agricultural activity takes up the largest portion of the ward settlements, formal housing), Commercial, CBD, Industrial, Agricultural 3.
+Spatial Dimension on Land Use Zones The Ward is made up of the following land use zones: Residential (low income Formal residential zones - the main dwelling type within the ward housing, informal Farms - Agricultural activity takes up the largest portion of the ward settlements, formal housing), Commercial, CBD, Industrial, Agricultural 3.
 Economic Dime nsion 3.1 Employment : Employment: 2628 people are employed.
 The employment figure depends greatly on the time of the year.
 A number of people work on farms during the Farming season Unemployment: 57 are unemployed.
 The unemployment figure depends largely on the time of the year.
 A number of people are unemployed during the agricultural off-season.
 3.2 Types of Economic Largely reliant on agricultural activities within the ward Activities: 4.
 Health 4.1 Medical and Health Clinics: In both adjacent wards, Zolani Clinic and Cogmanskloof Clinic Services: 2 Mobile Clinics service the farming areas.
 Hospitals (Private and Public): Nearest hospitals are located in Robertson, Ward 2 and Montagu, Ward 11.
 Ambulance: Emergency Medical Service's ambulance service the area.
-Environmental Health: There are two in Environmental Health Officers servicing portions or this ward.
+Environmental Health: There are two in Environmental Health Officers servicing portions of this ward.
 One is located in the CWDM offices in Van Reenen Street, Robertson and the other is located in Bath Street, Montagu 5.
-Education 5.1 Schools: Crèches: No information available 2.
-Pre-primary Schools: No information available 3.
+Education 5.1 Schools: Crèches: No information available Pre-primary Schools: No information available 3.
 Primary Schools: Prospect NGK Primary School, Excelsior Estate Stockwell NGK Primary School, Swellendam Road 4.
 High Schools: Montagu High School, 2 Kohler Street, Montagu

+6. Tourism

+6.1 Tourist Attractions: Tourist attractions for the ward includes:

+Springfield Wine estate

+Major's Hill Wine estate Clausefield Wine estate

+Cloverfield Wine estate Page Course of Microsoft to

+Bon Courage Wine estate And all a Minor and a Mi

+Arabella Winery Pack elimbia and the

+Rock climbing club Old English Fort

+Old English Fort Montage Nature recents

+Montagu Nature reserveVarious Guesthouses

+Various Guestriouses

-6. Tourism 6.1 Tourist Attractions: Tourist attractions for the ward includes: Springfield Wine estate Major's Hill Wine estate Cloverfield Wine estate Bon Courage Wine estate Arabella Winery Rock climbing club Old English Fort Montagu Nature reserve Various Guesthouses 7.
-Safety and Secu ırity 7.1 Services: South African Police Services: There are three SAPS stations located in adjacent wards namely in Zolani, Ashton and Montagu Neighbourhood Watch: 3.
-Fire Services: Fire services are located in the adjacent ward, ward 9.
-7.2 Crime Description of crime rate and causes of crime: Crime in ward 11 includes Theft Residential robberiesAgricultural robberies
+7. Safety and Secu ırity

+7.1 Services: Services: 1.
+South African Police Services: There are three SAPS stations located in adjacent was namely in Zolani, Ashton and Montagu

+2. Neighbourhood Watch:

+3. Fire Services: Fire services are located in the adjacent ward, ward 9.

+7.2 Crime Description of crime rate and causes of crime:

+Crime in ward 11 includes

+Theft

+Residential robberies

+Agricultural robberies